 - There have been tests on the shipment containers in “way beyond normal crash incidents” and in each case the container was not breached.

 - The radiation signature of SNF decays very quickly and if the fission products can be removed (during a recycling process), the major radiation danger can be treated in a different manner and need only be sequestered for 300 years or so.
-In reality it loses its “lethal ” level of danger in much less time than that (less than 100 years), and is about 20% the volume of the original SNF assembly.
+In reality it loses its “lethal radioactivity” level of danger in much less time than that (less than 100 years), and is about 20% the volume of the original SNF assembly.

 - Again, France has dealt with this for 6 decades with no incident, let alone any contamination or injury.

-Isn’ta real problem to handle?
+Isn’t plutonium a real problem to handle?

-- As far as volume, a half a ton of will fit in a box 1 foot square (though it is not shipped like that).
+- As far as volume, a half a ton of plutonium will fit in a box 1 foot square (though it is not shipped like that).

 How would recycling work for commercial Spent Nuclear Fuel (SNF) in the United States?

 - New fuel is not radioactive enough to require special handling requirements and stays in the reactor for about 3 years.
-It is moved to different positions in the reactor to ensure an the fission process is the most efficient.
+It is moved to different positions in the reactor core to ensure an the fission process is the most efficient.

 - When the fuel rods are used to the point where their effectiveness is no longer optimum, they are removed from the reactor using remote handling equipment and placed in pools of water so the tops of the fuel assemblies are about 30 feet below the surface of the water.

 - In the United States, Spent Nuclear Fuel spends 5-7 years in a pool of water that provides shielding for the radiation and cooling from the heat of decaying material.